Bob Mulholland

-Bob Mulholland is a political operative in the California Democratic Party and a member of the Democratic National Committee for California.
+Bob Mulholland (December 4, 1946 – October 19, 2025) was an American political operative in the California Democratic Party and a member of the Democratic National Committee for California.

 Early life

 Son of a World War II veteran, Mulholland fought in the Vietnam War, where he served in the 101st Airborne division, 1967–68.
 He had supported the war at first, but changed his mind as the war dragged on.

 Political career

 1970s and 1980s: Tom Hayden

 Mulholland started his political career by working with antiwar activist Tom Hayden.
 The two men had met in the summer of 1975.
 Mulholland worked with Hayden for 15 years, and ran his two first campaigns for the California State Assembly.

 1990s and 2000s: political consultant

 In 1987, Mulholland became consultant for the California Democratic Party, and for the British Labour Party a few years later.

 The November 1991 San Francisco Bay Guardian alleged Mulholland intercepted voter registration cards from Democratic Party voter registration tables of voters who had re-registered Green Party, sending the card back to the voter with a letter on state Democratic Party letterhead, reprinted by the Guardian, asking the voter to reconsider the change of party.
 After the Green party complained about this to the Secretary of State, Mulholland promised such things would not happen again.
 Withholding a voter registration card for more than three days is a misdemeanor in California.

 During the 1990s, Mulholland acquired the hatred of Republicans, especially in his home state of California, due to a series of incidents, and statements he made.
 He was subsequently labelled "The US Democrats' leading dirty trickster" by The Guardian columnist Ed Harriman.
 Mulholland believed that, in politics, "people don't remember the good things about your guy.
 They remember the bad things about the other guy.
 That's what sticks.
 You gotta go negative to win."
 As such, Mulholland would search for dirt in his opponent's past (divorce, bankruptcy, child support problems), and throw it at them during the election campaign.

 An example of this tactic can be seen during the 1992 United States Senate election in California, where Mulholland disrupted one of Bruce Herschensohn's campaign appearance with a large poster advertising a strip club shouting "Should the voters of California elect someone who frequently travels the strip joints of Hollywood?"
 Herschensohn admitted he had visited a strip club once, with his girlfriend and another couple.
 With press coverage of the story, Herschensohn spent the waning days of the campaign denying related allegations.
 Democratic candidate Barbara Boxer ended up winning the election by five points.
 Mrs. Boxer denounced Mulholland, and then party chairman Phil Angelides suspended him from his job as the party's political director.
 He was reinstated two weeks later.